Elshety/week-5-cloud/activities/activity-cloudwatch-alerts.md

 4. Set up real-time alerts via Slack and email for workflow failures
 5. Apply best practices for log organization and alert optimization

 ---

+## Starter Files
+No pre-existing files are required.
+You will build everything from scratch during the activity.

+---

 ## Part 1: Logging Implementation